Always on

 The bigger picture

-To be completely transparent, the cost of achieving the best possible outcome will exceed £40,000.
+To be completely transparent, the cost of achieving the best possible outcome is likely to exceed £50,000.

 How you can help

-As her friends, we stepped in because we knew Suki is fiercely independent and would not feel comfortable asking for help.
-She has spent years supporting others through difficult periods of their lives and health journeys.
-Right now, she needs support herself.
+As her friends, we stepped in because Suki is fiercely independent and would not feel comfortable asking for help.
+She has spent years supporting others through difficult periods and health journeys.
+Right now, it's time for us to support her.

-If you feel able to contribute, whether that is £20, £50, £100 or more, it will make a meaningful difference.
+If you feel able to contribute, it will make a meaningful difference.
 If you are unable to donate, simply sharing this page with your own network helps enormously.
-Suki has built a wide community over the years through her professional work, retreats, workshops, friendships and life abroad, and you never know who in your network may know her, have been touched by her work, or feel moved to help.
+Suki has built a wide community over the years through her professional and holistic work, retreats, workshops, friendships and life overseas, and you never know who in your network may know her, have been touched by her work, or feel moved to help.

 Most importantly, every contribution helps give Suki the best possible opportunity to stabilise this condition, protect her future health, regain her quality of life and return to doing the work she loves.